veeso/tui-realm/docs/std-components.md

 - **wrap_spans**: Creates span lines from text spans, in order to wrap lines
 - **use_or_default_styles**: use colors and modifiers of the text spans if not `Color::Reset` or `Modifiers::empty()`, otherwise use the properties defined the `Props`.
 - **get_block**: creates the block for the widget.
 If focus is true, the colors are applied, otherwise `Color::Reset`.

+## What's next

+You might now be interested in learning how to implement your custom components!
+If so, check out the guide [here](new-components.md)!